Analyzing text data with string arrays

 Conclusion

 The most frequent word in the Sonnets is and.
 It occurs 490 times.
-Together, the ten most frequent words make up 20.163% of the text.
+Collectively, the ten most frequent words make up 20.163% of the text.

-When analysing the Sonnet text, we worked with reading data from a file, sorted and processed the information using statistical libraries.
+Analyzing the text of Sonnet, we worked with reading data from a file, sorted and processed information using statistical libraries.